 I work on bamboo from October-April, the rest of the year is just too hot for the required time in the garage.
 It takes about 40 hours for me to complete a bamboo fly rod.
 I hand plane on traditional planing forms and use a baginski style beveler to rough out the triangles in my strips.

-Next year I’ll be offering my first bamboo rods for sale.
-I’ve decided to focus on one taper (yet to be determined) for the year and make 3 or 4 rods off that taper to sell.
+This year I’ll be offering my first bamboo rods for sale.
+I’ve decided to focus on one taper (yet to be determined) for the year and make 3 or 4 rods from that taper to sell.
 I’ll also be building some experimental tapers to help choose the taper for the following year.
-I anticipate the rods will be ready for delivery in March 2018.
-As I firm up the details (after fishing a couple of the rods I made this year in North Carolina all summer) I will be updating the bamboo page on this site.
+I anticipate the rods will be ready for delivery in June 2018.
+As I firm up the details I will be updating the bamboo page on this site.

 Built in 2016/2017